fgmourao/Gila-Pulse-Generator/README.md

 - **Output Logic Level:** 5 V TTL-compatible digital output.

 - **External Triggering & Synchronization:** Hardware interrupt on Pin D3 (INT1) with user-selectable Rising or Falling edge detection.
 In Trigger mode, the external trigger starts the whole programmed session, exactly as switching State ON does in Manual mode, and the session Timer is counted from the trigger.
-Triggers arriving while a session is running are ignored.
+Triggers arriving while a session is running are ignored; when the session ends, the generator is armed again and the next trigger starts a new session.
+With Timer = 0 the session has no end and runs until stopped.
 The interrupt registers the event and the session starts in the main loop, with a measured trigger-to-output latency ~40 µs.

 - **Single-Shot Diagnostic:** Manual pulse via Pin D6, debounced in firmware (100 ms of stable contact), delivering one pulse with the programmed width per press.
 Interlocked with the master state: operational only when State is OFF.